 Rating of borrowers by External Credit Rating Agencies (ECRA) assume importance in the light of guideline for implementation of the New Capital Adequacy Framework (Basel-II).
 Exposures on Corporate / PSEs / Primary Dealers are assigned with risk weights based on the external ratings.
-For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the seven domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ratings Ltd., (c) India Ratings and Research P Ltd., (Formerly Fitch India) (d) ICRA Ltd., (e) Brickwork Ratings India P Ltd., (Brickwork), (f) ACUITE Ratings and Research Limited (Formerly SMERA Ratings Ltd) and (g) INFOMERICS Valuation and Rating Pvt Ltd., (INFOMERICS).
+For this purpose, the Reserve Bank of India has permitted Banks to use the rating of the six domestic ECRAs namely (a) Credit Analysis and Research Ltd., (CARE), (b) CRISIL Ratings Ltd., (c) India Ratings and Research P Ltd., (Formerly Fitch India) (d) ICRA Ltd., (e) ACUITE Ratings and Research Limited (Formerly SMERA Ratings Ltd) and (f) INFOMERICS Valuation and Rating Pvt Ltd., (INFOMERICS).
 Bank is also using the ratings of international credit rating agencies such as (a) Fitch (b) Moody's and (c) Standard & Poor's for assigning risk weights to claims for capital adequacy purposes where the exposure can be specified as international exposure.
 In consideration of the above guidelines, the bank accepts the ratings assigned by all these ECRAs.